tradle/engine/README.md

 _this module is used by [Tradle](https://github.com/tradle/about/wiki)_

 The engine provides a higher level API to a number of low level Tradle components.
-A UI is developed separately.
-Currently we focus on [React Native based UI](https://github.com/pgmemk/TiM) for iOS and Android, see the [preview video](https://www.youtube.com/watch?v=87jClbQkl2g)
+A UI is developed separately, on [React Native based UI](https://github.com/pgmemk/TiM) for iOS and Android, and using React Native Web for the Web.

 ### Datalog